University of Memphis: Student newspaper

 The Daily Helmsman is the student newspaper of the University of Memphis.
-The publication is part of a tradition which began in 1931 as The Tiger Rag, a protest newspaper.
+The publication is part of a tradition that began in 1931 as The Tiger Rag, a protest newspaper.
 Since that time, the newspaper has been continuously published by University of Memphis students.
 Even during World War II when paper and other resources were scarce, the newspaper was published as a newsletter and posted on bulletin boards around campus.

 The name of the newspaper was changed to The Helmsman in 1972 and became The Daily Helmsman in 1981 when the newspaper began publishing four days a week.
 In 2021, the paper moved to weekly publication.
+In 2025, The Helmsman ceased production of its print edition and moved exclusively online.

 The Helmsman has won many honors over the years for reporting, photography and design, including awards given by the William Randolph Hearst Foundation, Columbia University and the Southeastern Journalism Conference.
 Helmsman alumni have gone on to jobs at many prestigious news organizations, such as The New York Times, Rolling Stone magazine, and Southern Living magazine, among others.
 In 2012, The Helmsman and then-Editor-in-Chief Chelsea Boozer were awarded the College Press Freedom Award for their efforts fighting "a retaliatory budget cut while enduring a campaign of harassment by campus police."
 The award is given annually by the Student Press Law Center and the Associated Collegiate Press.
 Boozer also won a national Investigative Reporters and Editors award for coverage of how student activity fees are spent, including how the Student Government Association writes its senior officers' free tuition, parking and stipends out of the money collected from the student body.

 Religious organizations

 Numerous religious centers are located on the campus, including the Wesley Foundation (a United Methodist student center), the Baptist Collegiate Ministry, the university Catholic Center and Catholic Student Center, Ukirk (a PCUSA campus ministry) Barth House Episcopal Student Center, Reformed University Fellowship, the Soma Christian Student Center (a Church of Christ-supported center), Memphis Hillel, and the Muslim Students Association.
-Numerous other religious clubs of various faiths also exist on campus, which meets in various locations.
+Numerous other religious clubs of various faiths also exist on campus, and they meet in various locations.